lxvxl/load-balance/README.md

 The meaning of each entry's first 4 values is as follows: time, simulation id, cc_mode(1:DCQCN), load_mode(0:ECMP, 9:ConWeave, 10:CAVER).

 #### 4. Plot
-You can either run experiment following the previous steps.
+You can run experiment following the previous steps.

 But as each experiment may take several hours, you can download result from the below link and save them to the `./mix/output` folder (**we recommand this way**):